oroinc/documentation/user_guide/system_entities_opportunities.rst

 - As soon as the export has finished the message will change to: *"Export performed successfully, [number] downloads exported.
 Download result file"*.

 - Click the *"Download result file*" at the end of the message and the download will be performed subject to your browser settings.

+.. _user-guide-system-entities-opportunities-salestab-edit-opportunities:

 Edit Opportunities
 """"""""""""""""""

 There are several ways to edit Opportunity instances that are already present in the system:

 - Editing opportunities details from the WEB

 - Processing .csv files

 *Edit Opportunities from the Web*
 *********************************